Avengerasr/Data-Analytics-Task-2/README.md

 Examples of analysis performed:

-- Relationship between total bill and tip
+- Relationship between Total Bill and Tip
-- Customer spending patterns by time of day
+- Customer spending patterns by Time of Day
-- Revenue patterns across different days
+- Revenue patterns across different Days

 This helps in understanding how different variables influence business performance.